adrien-mogenet/jikken/index.md

 # JIKKEN RECORDS

-## Define The Future Shape of Sounds
+## Define The Future Shape of Sound

 * [Our releases on Bandcamp](https://releases.jikken-records.com)
 * [Our newsletter](http://eepurl.com/gYPTpL)